f3d-app/f3d/doc/user/05-ANIMATIONS.md

 ## Animation support level

-The supported file formats page lists the animation support level for each reader [here](02-SUPPORTED_FORMATS.md).
+The [supported file formats](02-SUPPORTED_FORMATS.md) page lists the animation support level for each reader.

 - NONE: Animation is not supported, either by the file format or the implementation.
 - UNIQUE: No more than one animation exists.